kubewarden/docs/docs/quick-start.md

 | | | - `Fail`: an error calling the webhook causes the admission to fail and the API request to be rejected |

 :::note
-The  `ClusterAdmissionPolicy` resources are registered with a `*` webhook `scope`, which means that registered webhooks will forward all requests matching the given `resources` and `operations` -- either namespaced (in any namespace), or cluster-wide resources.
+The  `ClusterAdmissionPolicy` resources are registered with a `*` webhook `scope`, which means that registered webhooks will forward all requests matching the given `resources` and `operations` -- either namespaced (in any namespace) or cluster-wide resources.
 :::

 ### AdmissionPolicy